-Karen, Ne Lin and I took the bus from Nyaungshwe to Mandalay and travelled from there to the hill station of Pyin U Lwin.
+K, N and I took the bus from Nyaungshwe to Mandalay and travelled from there to the hill station of Pyin-Oo-Lwin.
 They were going because they had heard it was really nice.
 I was going because it was one of the places that, 50 years earlier, British travel writer Norman Lewis had included in his book Golden Earth, only then it was a Colonial hill station and called Maymyo.

-The town was one of many renamed by the junta about a decade ago, supposedly as a way of consolidating national unity; even the country was renamed, from Burma to Myanmar, as the generals claimed “Burma” was too closely associated with the Bamar majority people.
-Most young people use “Myanmar”, possibly because that’s what they’ve been brought up with, but older people often use “Burma” to show what they think of the junta, and that’s why I’ve used the words Burma and Burmese in these travelogues.
+The town was one of many renamed by the junta in 1989, supposedly as a way of consolidating national unity; even the country was renamed, from Burma to Myanmar, as the generals claimed “Burma” was too closely associated with the Bamar majority people.
+Most young people used “Myanmar”, possibly because that was what they had been brought up with, but older people often used “Burma” to show what they thought of the junta.

-We arrived in Mandalay about 4.30am, with around two hours to wait for a bus to Maymyo.
+We arrived in Mandalay about 4.30am, with around two hours to wait for a bus to Pyin-Oo-Lwin.
 Despite the time, the streets were pretty packed, with monks collecting donations of food.
-Burmese males are expected to become monks at least twice in their lives, even if it’s only for a couple of weeks.
-The mother of a friend of Ne Lin’s, having heard about her son’s antics in Thailand, told him he had better go to a pagoda for a few weeks to atone for his sins!
+Burmese males were expected to become monks at least twice in their lives, even if was only for a couple of weeks.
+The mother of a friend of N’s, having heard about her son’s antics in Thailand, told him he had better go to a pagoda for a few weeks to atone for his sins!

-It’s a common sight all over Asia, though: monks wandering the streets soliciting their food for the day.
-People feed them in the hope of “earning merit”, and increasing their chances of being reincarnated into a better life (a big incentive in a country with as many problems as Burma!).
+It was a common sight all over Asia: monks wandering the streets soliciting their food for the day.
+People would feed them in the hope of “earning merit”, and increasing their chances of being reincarnated into a better life (a big incentive in a country with as many problems as Burma).